Motel 6 settles lawsuit over guest data given to U.S. immigration agents

 By Jonathan Stempel

-(Reuters) - Motel 6 has agreed to settle a proposed nationwide class action lawsuit claiming it violated the privacy of Hispanic guests by providing guest lists to U.S. immigration authorities to aid in law enforcement.
+(Reuters) - Motel 6 has agreed to settle a proposed nationwide class-action lawsuit alleging it violated the privacy of Hispanic guests by providing guest lists to U.S. immigration authorities to aid in law enforcement.

 Motel 6 and the Mexican American Legal Defense and Educational Fund (MALDEF), which represents the plaintiffs, said the accord required court approval and would include a consent decree, with further documentation expected by Aug.
 15.

-Thomas Saenz, a lawyer for MALDEF, on Tuesday said settlement details should be made public in the next few weeks.
+Thomas Saenz, a lawyer for MALDEF, said on Tuesday that settlement details should be made public in the next few weeks.

+“We are working cooperatively and constructively with MALDEF toward finalizing a settlement,” Motel 6 said in a statement.

 The lawsuit was filed four months after the Phoenix New Times said Immigration and Customs Enforcement (ICE) officials had arrested 20 people in six months at Motel 6s in Arizona, using guest lists to identify people by national origin.